Philip C. Jessup International Law Moot Court Competition: Moot format

-In the international rounds, teams compete in four preliminary rounds, with the top 48 teams advancing to the knockout stages, with the top 16 teams receiving a bye to the Round of 32.
+In the international rounds, teams compete in four preliminary rounds, with the top 48 or more teams advancing to the knockout stages and the top 16 teams receiving a bye to the Round of 32.
 Each oral round and memorial is usually evaluated by a panel of three judges, and memorials are re-assessed for knockout and award purposes.
-Judges for most of the rounds are usually practicing lawyers or academics, while notable academics and international judges are usually invited to judge the Semi-Final and Final round matches.
+Judges for most of the rounds are usually practicing lawyers or academics, while notable academics and international judges are usually invited to judge the semi-Final and world championship round matches.

-The Covid-19 pandemic led to the cancellation of the oral rounds for the first time.
+The COVID-19 pandemic led to the cancellation of the oral rounds for the first time.
 For the 2021 edition, the oral rounds went fully online using the Yaatly platform, and all teams were allowed to participate regardless of the outcome of any national or regional round, and teams could moot seated.
 The top 168 out of 548 teams from the first four preliminary matches proceeded to compete in four additional advanced rounds, from which the top 48 teams competed in the knockout stages, with the top 16 seeds receiving a bye to the round of 32.
 In a departure from past practice, the choice of side was determined by the organisers rather than the higher-ranked team.
+In the 2022 edition, a modified global format was adopted.
 The 2023 edition of the international rounds saw a return to the in-person format.